suixinsuo/olympus-protocol/docs/B2C/ProductList.md

-# ProductList
+# Product List

 ### Decription
 ProductList is a storage that stores all funds and indices.
 The fund or index will be stored to the ProductList while executing the initialize function.
+The document serves as guideline to add tokenized cryptocurrency financial products to broaden your application’s product offerings.

 ### Get the productlistAddress
 > To use Product List, first of all, you will have to get the productlistAddress from ComponentList contract.